Student career readiness

 Career readiness skills and descriptions

-Identify the assumptions that frame thinking and analyze them for accuracy, validity, and limitations.
+Identify the assumptions underlying information and ideas, analyzing them for accuracy, validity, relevance, and limitations.

 Curiosity